-A Melbourne council has been ordered to pay a wheelchair-bound man $5,000 compensation after a tribunal ruled that it had discriminated against him based on his disability during a meeting in 2017.
+A Melbourne council has been ordered to pay a wheelchair-bound man $5,000 compensation for disability discrimination.

-Mr Barnes said his feet became caught under his wheelchair as he moved to speak at the table.
+Additionally, his feet became caught under his wheelchair as he moved to speak at the table.

 “Had a microphone been offered to him away from the table, he would not have suffered any disadvantage,” Ms Smith found.

 Representatives for Boroondara council argued it was up to the man to notify them if he needed modifications.

 However, Smith rejected this argument, finding there was no practical way to do this.